rajeshrideshmukh/missingskill-learning/bbbwad/basic-building-block.md

 | Class D | 224 - 239 | Not used/Reserved          |
 | Class E | 240 - 255 | Not used                   |

 > _❗ IP Address is like our **Building's address**.
-When someone wants to meet us they would need atleast our Building's address and it can take them till the gate of our building._ > &nbsp;
+When someone wants to meet us they would need atleast our Building's address and it can take them till the gate of our building._

 &nbsp;